Algiras/Miserable/blog/src/content/blog/2025-10-07-theminimumeffortprinciple.md

 I find myself thinking about the version of me I thought I'd be.
 She had matching luggage and a favorite brand of olive oil.
 We're not even the same species anymore.

 Everything is a 'subscription' now.
 My gym, my music, my software.
-I'm waiting for the 'Happiness Pro' tier, but I suspect it's just a 7-day free trial that leads to a bill I can't pay.
+I'm waiting for the 'Happiness Pro' tier, but I suspect it's just a 7-day free trial that leads to a bill.

 # The Aftermath

-I've reached a level of apathy that borders on enlightenment.
-Or maybe I just need to drink some water.
-Hard to tell the difference these days.
+Everything feels like it's made of cardboard and hope, and it's raining.
+But hey, at least I found a five-dollar bill in my coat pocket.
+It's enough for half an oat milk latte.

-I've decided to be at peace with my own destruction.
-For the next hour, at least.
-I'm going to stare at a spider on the ceiling and call it 'meditation'.
+I've decided to reorganize my bookshelf by the level of existential dread each book causes.
+The 'Tax Law' section is currently at the top of the pyramid.

 ***